Coiot/strides-strokes/src/pages/index.md

         template: grid_item
         title: Goal 3
         title_align: left
-        content: >
+        content: |
-          To inspire YOU!
-To encourage you to be the best YOU can be!
-To fight for YOU!
+          *   To inspire YOU!

+          *   To encourage YOU to be the best YOU can be!

+          *   To fight for YOU!
         content_align: left
         image: images/goal3.svg
         image_position: top